lcroberts/lazylangs.nvim/README.md

 ```

 Next you need to add the plugin with it's appropriate dependencies and the
 import statement that includes the language specific plugins.
+If you wish to
+see example configs for the various dependencies they are available in the
+examples directory.

 ```lua
 {